At some point, we have to hang things on the wall.

 Then, to hold the rubber caps firmly in place, I fitted 2 screws per end.

 By doing this, the DIY spirit level was now ready.

 Don’t miss a single blog with free plans or tips & tricks in the future!
 Subscribe to my newsletter and be the first to be notified when I post new content on my website.

-Here’s a trick you can use to check your spirit level for accuracy.
+Here’s a trick you can use to check your homemade spirit level for accuracy.

-Once you completed that, the bubble should be in the exact place.
+Step 5: Check if the bubble is in the exact same place.

-Now you know your spirit level is ready to use.
+Now you know your DIY spirit level is ready to use.